jerome-t/netmiko-scp-multi-thread-upload/README.md

 # netmiko-scp-multi-thread-upload

 This script leverages Netmiko's features to securely copy (SCP) a single file to a remote network device.
-Netmiko also checks if the file exists already on the remote device and compares the checksums.
-If the files are identical, it does not upload it.
+It also checks if the file exists already on the remote device and compares the checksums: if the files are identical, it does not upload it.
-To this, I added parallelism: to make a parallel copy to several destinations.
-And also to have the hosts and OS defined in a CSV file to avoid having to edit the Python script itself.
-I also added the local file imput and check.
+To this, I added parallelism: to make copies in parallel towards several remote devices.
+And also to have the remote hosts and OS defined in a CSV file, to avoid having to edit the Python script itself.
+I also added a check if the file to copy is present locally.

 ## Use Case Description

-If you have a large number of network devices and need to upload a big file, like a new OS or similar, to all these devices, it can be very time-consuming.
-This script takes care of everything.
+If you have a large number of network devices to which you need to send a file, such as a new operating system or similar, doing it manually can be very time consuming.
+This script takes care of everything and does the upload in parallel to save time.

 Supported devices are: Cisco IOS*/IOS-XE/IOS-XR/NX-OS, Arista EOS, and Juniper JunOS.